-FUNCTION UNIT OF RETURN 3.2 Fine for late return of a CD or DVD • Fixed amount per day or portion of a day per CD or DVD.
-3.3 Lost library lender card. • Fixed amount per card.
-3.4 Booking of library material- material in stock Fixed amount per booking. material not in stock • Fixed amount per booking.
-4. ELECTRICAL SERVICE CONNECTION 4.1 Service connections up to 30 metres 10 mm2 x 2 core with standard credit meter. • Fixed amount per 30 metre.
+FUNCTION UNIT OF RETURN 3.2 Fine for late return of a CD or DVD Lost library lender card. • Fixed amount per day or portion of a day per CD or DVD .
+Fixed amount per card.
+3.4 Booking of library material- material in stock material not in stock • Fixed amount per booking.
+4. material not in stock ELECTRICAL SERVICE • Fixed amount per booking.
+4.1 CONNECTION Service connections up to 30 metres 10 mm x 2 core with standard credit meter. • Fixed amount per 30 metre.
 Estimated cost based on a 30 metre connection plus a % levy for administrative costs.
-4.2 Additional cable per meter - maximum 50 ampère (household). • Fixed amount per metre 4.3 Service connections more than 30 metres 16 mm2 x 2 core with standard credit meter. • Fixed amount per 30 metre Estimated cost based on a 30 metre connection plus a % levy for administrative costs.
-4.4 Additional cable per metre - maximum 60 ampère (household) and 80 ampère (business). • Fixed amount per metre 4.5 Service connections up to 30 metres 16 mm 2 x 4 core with standard credit meter. • Fixed amount per metre Estimated actual cost based on a 30 metre connection plus a % levy for administrative costs.
-4.6 Additional cable per meter - maximum 3 x 40 ampère household and 3 x 80 ampère business Fixed amount per metre 4.7 Erven with installed service connections. \ • Fixed amount per connection. mana respo Single Relay - in areas where the geyser load agement system is implemented, the applicant is insible to install a load management relay for the ol of the geyser. • Fixed amount per single relay mana respo Double Relay - in areas where the geyser load gement system is implemented, the applicant is insible to install a load management relay for the of the geyser • Fixed amount per double relay or or the geyser Repair of cable and additional joint. • Fixed amount per cable joint 4.11 reticu Damages to any electrical connections and lation - costs to be recovered. • Actual cost as per quote, plus % administration cost.
-Additional levy i.r.o tampering of - In the case where tampering to electrical equipment caused an incorrect electricity usage registered through the meter, an additional levy for the upgrading of a connection will be payable by the registered consumer before reconnection.
+4.2 Additional cable per meter - maximum 50 ampère (household). • Fixed amount per metre 4.3 Service connections more than 30 metres 16 mm2 x 2 core with standard credit meter. : Fixed amount per 30 metre Estimated cost based on a 30 metre connection plus a % levy for administrative costs.
+4.4 Additional cable per metre - maximum 60 ampère (household) and 80 ampère (business). • Fixed amount per metre 4.5 Service connections up to 30 metres 16 $\text{mm}^2\text{x}$ 4 core with standard credit meter. • Fixed amount per metre Estimated actual cost based on a 30 metre connection plus a % levy for administrative costs.
+4.6 Additional cable per meter - maximum 3 x 40 ampère household and 3 x 80 ampère business • Fixed amount per metre 4.7 Erven with installed service connections. • Fixed amount per connection. mana Single Relay - in areas where the geyser load agement system is implemented, the applicant is unsible to install a load management relay for the of of the geyser. • Fixed amount per single relay 4.9 mana respo Double Relay - in areas where the geyser load agement system is implemented, the applicant is onsible to install a load management relay for the • Fixed amount per double relay control of the geyser 4.10 Repair of cable and additional joint.
+4.11 Damages to any electrical connections and reticulation - costs to be recovered. • Fixed amount per cable joint Actual cost as per quote, plus % administration cost.
+4.12 Additional levy i.r.o tampering of - In the case where tampering to electrical equipment caused an incorrect electricity usage registered through the meter, an additional levy for the upgrading of a connection will be payable by the registered consumer before reconnection.
 I.r.o. indigent households, the consumers will pay this additional levy before the service will be restored. • Fixed amount 4.13 Tampering Fees: In the case of tampering with electricity meters or where a consumer restored his or her own meter by breaking a seal, a tampering fee per meter is • Fixed amount